You need to write blog content that can be read … fast

 Take extra care when proofreading anything you post online, but especially with your blog posts and articles.
 Make sure they are perfect.
-Using an online grammar checker can help a lot in reducing your errors and typos.
+I highly recommend using a premium online grammar checker like Grammarly that can help you a lot in reducing your errors and typos.

 Give ‘em pictures

 Images are vital when you blog online.
 Think of them as a book cover.